HackerspaceMumbai/HackerspaceMumbai/CODE_OF_CONDUCT.md

 We have adopted this Code of Conduct from the [Contributor Covenant homepage](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html), version 1.4,

-For answers to [common questions](https://www.contributor-covenant.org/faq) about this code of conduct
+Answers to [common questions](https://www.contributor-covenant.org/faq) about this code of conduct